dmis-lab/SeqTagQA/preprocessing/README.md

 ```bash
 wget https://wonjin.info/bioasq/pubmedDict.json
 ```
-<br>LICENSE Note: Downloading pubmedDict.json indicates your acceptance of the <a href="https://www.nlm.nih.gov/databases/download/terms_and_conditions.html">Terms and Conditions</a> from National Library of Medicine.
+**LICENSE Note:** Downloading pubmedDict.json indicates your acceptance of the <a href="https://www.nlm.nih.gov/databases/download/terms_and_conditions.html">Terms and Conditions</a> from National Library of Medicine.

 **To be announced soon:** We will release the code and instructions for creating pubmedDict.json, which involves collecting documents using the Entrez library.

 ### Scripts

-1. First, convert the BioASQ format dataset to "qca-triplets".
+#### 1. First, convert the BioASQ format dataset to "qca-triplets".
 (Note that "qca-triplets" format is not the same as SQuAD format, but it resembles SQuAD format.)

 Here is an example CLI script:
 ```bash